stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/mutational-signatures.md

 ## Interpreting results

-Upon a successful run of Mutational Signatures, twp files are saved to the results directory: raw signature activities and a visualization file.
+Upon a successful run of Mutational Signatures, two files are saved to the results directory: raw signature activities and a visualization file.

 ### Raw signature activities